jacoscaz/treesandrobots.github.io/_posts/2018-12-30-rustduino-pt-1-setting-up-development-environment.md

 ## Compile the `blink` example project

-Now that the AVR toolchain is ready, it's time to compile a small test program to later deploy on the Arduino UNO.
-Follow the instructions in the [official repo's README][10], included below as I've had to tweak them a little:
+Now that the AVR toolchain is ready, it's time to compile a small test program to later deploy on the Arduino UNO. `blink` programs are simple loops that toggle the state of light-emitting components on and off and they are to system programming what `hello, world!` programs are to normal programming.
+One such program is made available by the maintainer of the `AVR` toolchain which we have just installed.
+The following instructions are taken directly from the [official repo's README][10]:

 ```bash
 git clone https://github.com/avr-rust/blink.git avr-rust-blink